Parents’ Weekend Frequently Asked Questions (FAQs)

 Q: Are there events happening during the day on Saturday?

 A: Of course!
-You will receive an up-to-date schedule in your welcome bags, but we will have board games and snacks at Hillel, a Student Stories session, campus tours, and learning opportunities.
+You will receive an up-to-date schedule in your welcome bags, but we will have board games and snacks at Hillel, teaching with our JLIC Rabbi and Scholar in Residence, campus tours, and learning opportunities.

 Q: Who is the Scholar-in-Residence?